IGN FI: Geoview

 IGN FI concedes Geoview® in the form of capacity building in the context of the different projects that it leads abroad.

 3D Urbanis

-IGN FI offers its 3D solutions and expertise all those concerned by the sustainable management of the urban environment.

-3D Urbanis is made using BATI3D, the IGN’s production tool and fruit of 10 years of research within the MATIS laboratory (Methods of Analysis for Image processing and Stereorestitution).
-This product targets all structures involved in urbanisation (authorities, urban planners, elected officials, ...).
+3D Urbanis is made using BATI3D, the IGN's production tool and fruit of 10 years of research within the MATIS laboratory (Methods of Analysis for Image processing and Stereorestitution).
+This product targets all structures involved in urbanisation (authorities, urban planners, elected officials).